lucayepa/wot/doc/README.md

 * _defaults_, if present, contains the values to be considered when a trust _link_ does not contain a certain field.
 * _ref_, if present, contains references to versions of rules adopted by the community joined by the user, contained in the array _on_.
 Keys of this table are local only and can be used in the _on_ array of a _link_ of the _trust_ array.

-_implementation_ refers to a document describing the implementation schema that this object adheres to.
+_version_ refers to a document describing the implementation schema that this object adheres to.

 No string can contain the double quote character (").